 It may be possible for us to save a flooded house if the damage is minimal.
 However, not all homes are salvageable after a major flood.
 If the land your home sits on is still heavily saturated with water, the outside water could push against and weaken your home’s foundation.
 This is why we often wait to pump water until after the ground dries out a little and returns to normal.

-What do you do if your house is flooded?
+What should I do if my house is flooded?

 Always assume that outdoor floodwater is contaminated.
 If your house was recently flooded due to an act of nature, stay away and call us immediately.
 Floodwater often contains E. coli bacteria and other pathogens.
 Downed power lines can also electrify standing water, increasing your risk of electrocution.